-Tempura is a Japanese fried snack made mostly from seafood and vegetables but you can also find tempura made from fowl and fish, seasoned with a sauce made with soy sauce, ginger and sugar.
+Tempura is a Japanese fried dish made mostly from seafood and vegetables.
+It is seasoned with a sauce made with soy sauce, ginger and sugar.
 Tempura can be made using almost any and every vegetable.
-The size of the piece has to be able to be eaten in one bite and despite being deep fried, does not have an oily texture.
-Tempura is usually served with Tetsuyu sauce that is a mix of consomme, sweet sake, soy sauce, ginger, radish and spices.
+The size of the piece has to be able to be eaten in one bite and despite being deep fried, Tempura does not have an oily texture.
+Tempura is usually served with Tetsuyu sauce that is a mix of consommé, sweet sake, soy sauce, ginger, radish and spices.

 4. Kare-Raisu (Curry Rice)

-Also a very popular, simple and delicious dish that we can find in Japan, Kare-Raisu is just rice with curry but the taste is certainly different from any other curry dishes I've had before.
+Also a very popular, simple and delicious dish that we can find in Japan, Kare-Raisu is just rice with curry but the taste is certainly different from any other curry dishes.
 To make Japanese curry, you can use a variety of meats and vegetables.
-The basic vegetables are onions, carrots and sweet potatos, and the meats used are chicken, pork, beef and sometimes duck.
-There are different levels of spiciness for curry: soft, regular and hot are the most common.
+The basic vegetables are onions, carrots and sweet potatoes, and the meats used are chicken, pork, beef and sometimes duck.
+There are different levels of spiciness for curry: mild, regular and hot are the most common.
 Which level would you choose?

 Meet one of the best curry shops in Tokyo - Curry Kingdom.
 They have one of the greatest varieties of curry to choose from that we have ever seen, including fish curry, chicken curry, pork curry and even fruit curries such as the Strawberry-flavored one.